Hours & Admission

 Independence Day (Sat, July 4)

-The American Gothic House is open for tours on the second Saturday of the month from April to October from 10am to 4pm.
+The American Gothic House is open to the general public for tours on the second Saturday of the month from April to October from 10am to 4pm.

 Admission to the Gothic House, on the days that it’s open, is also free.
 No tickets or reservations are required.